ppalaciosa/newportxps_control/README.md

 - **Supports:** Multi-axis motion, calibration, automation, and safe group control.
 - **CLI:** User-friendly for routine operation and calibration.
 - **API:** Ready for scripting, Jupyter, or integration with other projects.
+- **Session API:** For advanced workflows, persistent connections, and interactive scripts.

 ---